-Buying groceries in Ireland saved us on eating out.
+Buying groceries in Ireland saved us from eating out.
 In Kinsale, we walked to a local grocery for some frozen pizzas and cereal (ahh, the taste of home!
 Lol)!
 We made one big trip to ALDI in Killorglin and stocked up for our 4-night stay exploring the Ring of Kerry and Dingle Peninsula.
 This allowed us to pack picnic lunches each day and eat in a few nights.
-As a side note, I found the European ALDI to be way more fun than her USA counterpart and offering a lot more prepackaged refrigerated foods to enjoy!?
+As a side note, I found the European ALDI to be way more fun than her USA counterpart – it offered a lot more prepackaged refrigerated foods to enjoy!
 They also sold sponge cake (a personal fave from my time in Australia).

 Holy car rental fees!
 Renting a car in Ireland takes a chunk of your road trip budget!
 On top of the cost of the CDW and theft insurance (an absolute MUST when visiting Ireland), we also had to rent 2 car seats for our youngest kiddos.
 While most Americans are not comfortable driving a manual – we opted for one!
 I can’t imagine how expensive an automatic car would have set us back.

 Tip: Get the smallest car possible for your family size.
 We researched mid-sized European sedans for their ability to hold 2 car seats and a booster in the back seat.
 The Hyundai i40 had plenty of room for our family and our stuff.
 We always travel with our BumbleBum inflatable booster seat for Jackson.
 Trust me, you’ll want the smallest car possible once you see the narrowness of the roads.

 Our rental came from Europcar and we’ve now used them in Tasmania and Ireland with no issues.
 Check rental prices HERE.

-Gas (petrol) is expensive, BUT Ireland is small and we rented a diesel.
+Gas (petrol) was expensive, BUT Ireland is small and we rented a diesel.

 Parking/tolls/trash removal/misc: $50